Monk helps No. 6 Kentucky beat Auburn 92-72

 T.J.
 Dunans led Auburn (11-6, 1-4) with 23 points, and Mustapha Heron had 11.

+''We fouled them too much,'' Tigers coach Bruce Pearl said. ''They got in the bonus in the second half.
+It was going to be very difficult to win that game no matter how close we got it in the second half.
+You can't miss 10 free throws and expect to make a run and put a score into them.''

-Kentucky was coming off an 87-81 win at Vanderbilt that included an uncharacteristically poor performance from long range, with the Wildcats making just one of their nine 3-point attempts.
+Kentucky was coming off an 87-81 win at Vanderbilt that included an uncharacteristically poor performance from beyond the arc, with the Wildcats making just one of their nine 3-point attempts.

 They were much better against the Tigers.

 Kentucky made eight 3s on its way to a 51-39 lead at the break.
-Monk went 4 for 8 from long range for the game as the Wildcats finished with 11 3-pointers in 19 attempts.
+The Wildcats finished with 11 3-pointers in 19 attempts.

+''We shot pretty well,'' Mulder said. ''We want to see each other shoot the ball well every day.
+With the work we put in, we expect to reap the rewards from that.''

-Mychal Mulder had 12 points for Kentucky, and Isaiah Briscoe finished with 10.
+Mulder had 12 points for Kentucky, and Isaiah Briscoe finished with 10.
+Wenyan Gabriel grabbed a career-high 16 rebounds and finished with six points.

 BIG PICTURE